emb-riscv/specs-markdown/csrs.md

 ## Machine Status Register (`mstatus`)

+The `mstatus` CSR is an XLEN-bit read/write register that keeps track of and controls the hart's current operating state

 | Bits | Name | Type | Reset | Description |
 |:-----|:-----|:-----|:------|-------------|
 | [2:0] | | | | Reserved. |